 So, she would be guaranteed $2,800 in earnings if she meets the 295 ride minimum in her first 90 days and I would earn $350 if she used my referral code when signing up as a driver.

-Once you become a driver, you will have your own link that you can use to refer friends, family or passengers to get a double-sided Lyft driver sign up bonus.
+Once you become a driver, you will have your own link that you can use to refer friends, family or passengers to get a double-sided Lyft driver sign up earnings guarantee.
 I have found this to be particularly helpful for those friends of mine that need work NOW.

 Requirements for Being a Lyft Driver